TheAngryRaven/DovesLapTimer/README.md

 ```
 #### Loop()->gpsLoop()
-create a simple function called `getGpsTimeInMilliseconds()` to... as it says, get the current time from the gps in milliseconds.
+create a simple method with the signature `unsigned long getGpsTimeInMilliseconds();` to... as it says, get the current time from the gps in milliseconds.

 Now inside of your gps loop, add something like the following